 Chances are as we approach the election, and depending on how the polls look, there could be some local volatility.
-Markets generally dislike uncertainty and so to sidestep this issue, we have a vast range of opportunity open to us in the US market.
-We have been increasing our activity levels in the US market over the past 6 months and would invite you to do the same.
-Using our TWS service, you can enjoy the benefits of extremely low cost brokerage and the opportunity afforded by the US equity market.
-What’s more, by using covered calls and calendar spreads on Exchange Traded Funds as well as stocks, your ability to isolate opportunity and capitalise on it, has never been easier.
+Markets generally dislike uncertainty and so to sidestep this issue.
+We have a vast range of opportunities open to us in the US market.
+We have increased our activity levels in the US market over the past 6 months.
+And would invite you to do the same.
+Using our TWS service, you can enjoy the benefits of extremely low-cost brokerage.
+And the opportunity afforded by the US equity market.
+What’s more, by using covered calls and calendar spreads on Exchange Traded Funds as well as stocks.
+Your ability to isolate opportunity and capitalize on it has never been easier.

-This is a new start today – a new financial year and a new screen of opportunity – happy new year and enjoy it!
+This is a new start today.
+A new financial year and a new screen of opportunity – a happy new year and enjoy it!